Facilitation skills

 Programme schedule

 As facilitators of science and society dialogue, what does our role entail?
-This introductory workshop will explore the responsibilities we take on regarding our participants and the topics we address.
+This introductory workshop will explore the responsibilities we take on regarding our participants and the topics we address, and the challenges we take on.
 We will look at what sets us apart from facilitators on other issues: how does the need for evidence-based discussion affect our objectivity?
 How can we embed this reflexivity into our practice?
+What challenges is our group currently facing, and how can we address them?

 Establishing a framework and active listening